 How much does it cost to attend RWU Law?Click to Open

-RWU Law is the best-priced, ABA-accredited, private law school in the Northeast.
-We reduced tuition by nearly 18% for the 2014-2015 year to $33,792 under our Affordable Excellence initiative.
-This tuition reduction has been extended to the 2016-2017 year.
-Additionally, this tuition rate is guaranteed to be frozen at the incoming rate for up to three years for all students who remain continuously enrolled full time.
+With a tuition rate of $35,735 per year, RWU Law is the best-priced, ABA-accredited, private law school in the Northeast.
+Additionally, this rate is guaranteed to be frozen for up to three years for all students who remain continuously enrolled full time.

 What opportunities are available for internships, etc.?Click to Open

 RWU Law is committed to the belief that experiential learning is at the core of a legal education.
-In fact, we guarantee that every qualified student (beginning with the class admitted in the fall of 2013) will receive a substantial clinical experience through our in-house legal clinics or externship programs.
+In fact, we guarantee that every qualified student will receive a substantial clinical experience through our in-house legal clinics or externship programs.
 Please visit our Feinstein Center for Pro Bono and Experiential Education page for more information.

 When is the application deadline?Click to Open

 Applications are accepted on a rolling admissions basis, but our priority deadline for fall admissions is April 1st.
 You are encouraged to submit your application as soon as possible due to space limitations.